 Always saw yourself as an IAS or IPS officer?
 Admit it, some day or the other you must have thought about preparing for the Civil Services but left the thought because you felt that it’s very tough to crack!

 Yes.
 Indeed it is one of the toughest exams in the world to crack and there lies a huge competition to be a civil servant, but you cannot hold yourself back because of this.
 Civil Services is not just about cracking an exam and then clearing an interview, it judges you on everything you can think of, who you are and what you stand for!

 You need to put your complete focus in addition to lots of determination to prepare for Civil Services Examination.
 For that, you need to – Believe in yourself.

 There are various short-term courses and diploma courses you can opt for after your B.Tech.
 It can be a certificate course in embedded technology, VLSI, robotics, ethical hacking, protocol testing, machine designing etc. or a diploma course in any specific domain.

 Such courses are generally job oriented and serve as a bridge between what you know and what the industry expects you to know in order to absorb you into their organization.

 6. Entrepreneurship-Start your venture

 Do you have dreams of being a job provider?
 Always wanted to be your own boss?
 Then starting something of your own is a great option.
 But before you think about it you need to be sure about your options.
-Startup is trending more as a fashion than a career option.
+A startup is trending more as a fashion than a career option.
 Being your own boss does not mean you can ignore work and life would be easy.
 Starting your venture and making it succeed would be the toughest of all the things you can do.
 It will have ups and downs every new day.
 Maybe you would not get any client for the whole year.
 Be ready for the challenges and immense learning if you are determined to be an entrepreneur.
-This is the road less travelled.
+This is the road less traveled.